mlindgren/blog/content/pages/about.markdown

 with [my wife](http://shayshortt.com) and my cat.
 I've lived in Redmond since mid-2012, when I graduated from the University of Alberta with a Bachelor's Degree in Computing Science and accepted a job with Microsoft.
 I continue to work for Microsoft as a software developer.

-My hobbies include snowboarding, hiking, music, programming, writing, and tinkering with all manners of technology.
-I use this site to publish pretty much everything I write that's fit for public consumption, as well as to catalog my projects and serve as the canonical source of my online identity.
 The opinions expressed here are my own and do not represent the views of my employers or colleagues, past or present.

+In my spare time, I enjoy snowboarding, swimming, hiking, and writing.
+I try to make sure I'm always learning something new.
+Currently I'm learning to play guitar, and using [Duolingo](http://duolingo.com) to teach myself Swedish and Russian.
+As I slowly improve at these languages, I'll be translating some of the posts on the site into them&mdash;usually badly.

 Want to know more?
 You might be interested in...